ianfr/asteroid2022/README.md

-# asteroid2022
+# Asteroid Simulation
+## About
 Asteroid simulation with gravity, collisions, and cohesion.
-Written in FORTRAN.
-Ubuntu.
+Written in Fortran 2008.
+Uses gfortran on Ubuntu.

+**Copyright Ian Friedrichs 2022.
+All rights reserved.
+(Contact author for permission to use for published works, or to use in a commercial application).**